 The Region's dominant housing type is single-family detached houses.
 As of 2020, the Region had a supply of 82,497 total housing units.
 Single-family detached housing units account for 71 percent of this supply.
-A significant portion of this supply, particularly in the shoreline communities, is seasonal housing.
 Conversely, multifamily housing units make up only 25 percent.
 The City of Middletown accounts for 81 percent of the Region's total multifamily housing stock.
 For all communities not including Middletown, single-family housing makes up 81 percent of all units, with only 15 percent multifamily units.
 Unless corrected, the overall lack of diversity in the Region's housing stock will continue to impact our ability to attract and retain households as demands and preferences change.